 Sizzle Reels: A sizzle/show reel is a video resume for filmmakers.
 The Angel Guild is reviewing the project in isolation, not the filmmakers and their past works.

-Pitch Decks: A pitch deck provides all the necessary context behind a production like the world of the film, the plot, and the cast and crew attached to the project.
+Pitch Decks/Pitches: Pitches/pitch decks are not allowed to be a part of your torch.
+This includes all the necessary context behind a production like the world of the film, the plot, and the cast and crew attached to the project.
 There is no visual aspect to a pitch deck the Guild can review.

 Books: A Torch must be video content.